passage2016/MySalon/README.md

 # About My Salon

+**About My Salon**

+## About:
-**About My Salon** This is a sample application that can simulate the operations required by the barber shop, and perform reservation-level query barber shop information waiting.
+This is a sample application that can simulate the operations required by the barber shop, and perform reservation-level query barber shop information waiting.

 ## Sailent Features:
 - Appointment service.